-Children who require further support with phonics are given extra intervention as we know that this is the primary approach to decoding words for reading and segmenting for spelling - this will be done through our phonics programme and Bounce Back Phonics or Flashback Phonics.
-The whole class teaching of spelling takes place from Year 2 but we know that this will not be appropriate for all children therefore some children are moved onto other interventions including Phonics intervention and sight vocabulary strategies such as Toe by Toe and Stareway to Spelling.
+Children who require further support with phonics are given extra intervention as we know that this is the primary approach to decoding words for reading and segmenting for spelling - this will be done through our phonics programme and Flashback Phonics (Autumn Term Year 2) Bounce Back Phonics (KS2).
+The whole class teaching of spelling takes place from Year 2 but we know that this will not be appropriate for all children therefore some children are moved onto other interventions including sight vocabulary strategies such as Toe by Toe and Stareway to Spelling.

 Some children will also benefit from specific resources which they can draw on for support in writing lessons.
-Sound buttons to record and store ideas and ACE dictionaries to support spelling for example are used by a number of pupils.
+Sound buttons to record and store ideas and ACE dictionaries or Barrington Stoke School Spelling dictionaries to support spelling for example are used by a number of pupils.